liangboyong/sudoku/README.md

 - Add `.nojekyll` file to docs.
 - Set GitHub Pages source to `main` branch and docs folder.
 - Wait a few minutes after pushing.
+- Check the 'actions' of the github to see if there is deployment errors.

 ### Q: Git errors (not a repository, branch not found)?
 **A:**